Email Verification Process

 Our scan goes much deeper than just email address.
 Each email address is checked for its MX records validity.
 All non-working and invalid MX records are efficiently dealt with.

 Do you have a collection of email addresses that have been deemed unsafe or invalid or have complained before?
 We can make sure your new list doesn’t contain these email addresses.

 Our system is intelligent enough to identify email addresses containing out of balance delimiters.
 Our algorithm is complex enough to find these records with unbalanced delimiters.

 10. Mailbox Error

-With real-time bounce processing, we can easily classify and segment email addresses outputting various mailbox errors including messages like “Mailbox full” (classified as soft bounce).
+With real-time responses from MTA, we can easily classify and segment email addresses outputting various mailbox errors including messages like “Mailbox full” (classified as soft bounce).

 11. Custom TLD’s

 Do you have specific custom TLD’s that you want out of your mailing list.
 We can make it happen.
 Our system is advanced enough to identify and pick out those TLD’s that are unwanted.

 Score is allotted by our system which shows the quality of the email address you have on your list.
 Just because the email address is valid doesn’t mean it’s a good email to send to.